Convulse (band): History

 Convulse was formed in 1988 under the name S.D.S. formed and consisted of singer and guitarist Rami Jämsä, bassist Juha "Patti" Telenius, drummer Janne Miikkulainen and guitarist Jani Kuhanen.
 After the group changed its name to Convulse, they released their first demo, Resuscitation of Evilness, in 1990.
 In 1991, Toni Honkala joined the band as the new guitarist.
 Through the demo, the band reached a deal with the French label Thrash Records, where the debut album World Without God was released.
 The single Lost Equilibrium followed in 1993 on Relapse Records.
 Then the recordings for the second album Reflections began.
-The work on this took place within a week at the Sunlight Studios in Sweden.
+The work on this took place within a week in December 1992 at the Sunlight Studios in Sweden.
 In 1993, the band members enlisted in their mandatory military service before the album was released in the summer of 1994 after some delay via Relapse Records.
 They later broke up in the same year.

 In 2012, Convulse was reformed and played some gigs in Finland.
 They were also confirmed for 2013's Maryland Deathfest.
-The band now consists of Jämsä, Telenius, and drummer Tomi Ylönen.
+The band now consists of guitarist/vocalist Rami Jämsä, bass player Olli Heino and drummer Matias Rokio.